-NDNU contracts with Allied Universal Security Services to provide safety and security services 7 days a week.
-Coverage is provided from 1:30 pm -10:00 pm Monday through Friday and from 9:00 am to 5:00 pm on Saturdays and Sundays.
-The 50-acre campus is patrolled on foot and by a vehicle as well as via video monitoring of campus areas.
+NDNU contracts with Allied Universal Security Services to provide safety and security services seven days a week.
+Coverage is provided from 1:30 pm to 10:00 pm Monday through Friday and from 9:00 am to 5:00 pm on Saturdays and Sundays.
+The 50-acre campus is patrolled on foot, by a vehicle, and via video monitoring of campus areas.
 Public Safety Department staff reports directly to the Director of Facilities, who reports directly to the President.
 The Department of Public Safety office is located in St. Mary's Hall, Room 111, and has a customer service window in the central lobby.

 A safe NDNU community begins with each individual.
 We encourage you to take responsibility for yourself and those around you by becoming familiar with policies and procedures, staying alert, and maintaining situational awareness as you move around the campus.
-We also want you to share any concerns you may have with the appropriate staff, use common sense, and care for personal belongings, keys, valuables, and ID cards.
+We also want you to share concerns with the appropriate staff, use common sense, and care for personal belongings, keys, valuables, and ID cards.

-NDNU Public Safety Officers are not sworn, peace officers.
+NDNU Public Safety Officers are not sworn peace officers.
 All Public Safety Officers are registered with the California Department of Justice, Bureau of Security and Investigative Services, and maintain Security Guard licensure.
-All Public Safety Officers have received training in patrol procedures, investigations, interviewing, report writing, first aid, CPR, Automatic External Defibrillators (AED), use of handcuffs, and are certified in the use of a Baton and OC Spray (Pepper Spray).
-All of these devices are deployed for the protection of students, staff, visitors, and Public Safety Officers.
+All Public Safety Officers have received training in patrol procedures, investigations, interviewing, report writing, first aid, CPR, Automatic External Defibrillators (AED), and use of handcuffs, and are certified in the use of a Baton and OC Spray (Pepper Spray).
+These devices protect students, staff, visitors, and Public Safety Officers.
 Public Safety Officers are authorized to make a citizen's arrest (CA PC 834/837) of any/all persons creating disturbances against the general peace, interfering with the security of campus facilities or grounds, or interfering with or disturbing the safety and the general welfare of the university community.
-When such a citizen's arrest is necessary, the Department of Public Safety shall, as promptly as possible, notify the Belmont Police Department to come and render assistance as needed and necessary.
+When such a citizen's arrest is necessary, the Department of Public Safety shall, as promptly as possible, notify the Belmont Police Department to come and render assistance as needed.